Interstellar-code/taskheroai/mods/project_management/planning/todo/TASK-008-DOC-comprehensive-documentation.md

 - Community guidelines and contribution docs

 ## Acceptance Criteria
-- [ ] Main README updated with TaskHeroAI information and branding
+- [ ] Main README updated with TaskHero AI information and branding
 - [ ] User guides for all major features created with step-by-step instructions
 - [ ] Technical documentation completed for developers and contributors
 - [ ] API reference documentation written with examples and use cases